AdobeDocs/experience-platform.en/help/edge/commands/configure/edgeconfigoverrides.md

 >
 >You must first configure override settings within the datastream before using product-specific overrides.
 See [Datastream overrides](/help/datastreams/overrides.md) for more information.

-If you set overrides both in the `configure` command and in the `sendEvent` command, the overrides in the `sendEvent` command take priority.
+If you set overrides both in the `configure` command here and in another command (such as `sendEvent`), the overrides in the other command take priority.

 ## Properties within this object